TCO Optimizer

 API and Terraform

 TCO policies can also be managed via the Coralogix API or Terraform provider.
-See the TCO Optimizer HTTP API and Terraform documentation for details.
+See the TCO Optimizer HTTP API and the Terraform documentation for details.

-Log overrides: End-of-life and migration
+Log overrides: end-of-life and migration